Skip to main content

 Introduction

-We also manage the Local Growth Hub project and Careers Hub.
-Specific information on how your personal data is collected and may be used when you engage with Careers Hub and the Local Growth Hub, and its members can be found in this policy.
+We also manage the Local Growth Hub project.
+Specific information on how your personal data is collected and may be used when you engage with the Local Growth Hub, and its members can be found in this policy.

-We also manage the North West Research & Strategy (NWRS) service.
+This policy also covers the North West Research & Strategy (NWRS) service.
 Specific information on how your personal data is collected and may be used when you engage with the NWRS can be found in this policy.

 We consistently monitor best practice and guidance from ICO (Information Commissioners Office) and MRS (Market Research Society).
 We may change this policy from time to time by updating this page.
 Therefore, you should check this page to ensure you are happy with any changes.
 This policy is effective from November 2019.